ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 ### Expression Language

-New `ibexa.migrations.template.project_dir()` expression language function that allows you to reference current project directory.
+New `project_dir()` expression language function that allows you to reference current project directory in YAML migration files.

 ### Site Factory events

-Site Factory events have been moved from the `lib` directory to `contracts`.
+Site Factory events have been moved from the `Ibexa\SiteFactory\ServiceEvent\Events` namespace to the `Ibexa\Contracts\SiteFactory\Events` namespace, keeping the backward compatibility.
 For a full list of events, see [Site events](https://doc.ibexa.co/en/latest/api/event_reference/site_events/).

 Event handling system was improved with the addition of listeners based on `CreateSiteEvent`, `DeleteSiteEvent`, and `UpdateSiteEvent`.